 Read the Seller’s Disclosures in the Purchase Contract

 Some sellers include a disclosure in their seller contracts that fixtures will or will not “convey,” meaning, they will or won’t come with the purchase of the home.
 The answer about whether window treatments will be included in your new home depends on whether the seller has outlined in their property disclosure that window treatments are included.
 If you have a question about this, you can ask about the specific window treatments you’re referring to, whether it’s blinds, shades, shutter, curtains, or even the curtain rods.

-Looking for beautiful window coverings for your new home?
+Looking for beautiful window coverings from a blind installation company near you?
 Turn to your local Bloomin’ Blinds for a FREE in-home estimate.
 Simply call (855) 457-1022 today!